rmcanany/SolidEdgeStorekeeper/Readme.md

 - **OPTIONS**
   - `Read the Excel file each time the program is launched`
 	Internally, the Excel file is parsed and saved in `*.xml` format.
 If you haven't changed the Excel file, this is an unnecessary step.
 Clearing this option tells the program to use the `*.xml` file it created previously.

+	Note, if you get an error about "available data for encoding" on startup, try enabling this option.

   - `Add any property not already in file`
 	As mentioned above, besides creating geometry, the program can also update file properties.
 Enabling this option tells the program to add any (custom) property not already in the file.